2nd Chronicles Chapter 18

 18:1 NOW Jehoshaphatיְהוֹשָׁפָט

-18:2 And after certain years he went down to Ahabאַחְאָב
+18:2 And after [certain] years he went down to Ahabאַחְאָב

 Modern: ʾAḥʾav King of Northern Israel Reign c.
 871 – c.852 BC Died 852 BC Know as a wicked king

-to Samaria.
+to Samaria (meaning watch mountain).
 And Ahabאַחְאָב

 Modern: ʾAḥʾav King of Northern Israel Reign c.
 871 – c.852 BC Died 852 BC Know as a wicked king